Armster15/Armster15/README.md

 # Hi there 👋
-<p>I am a student that mostly focus on web development using Python and TypeScript.
+<p>I am a student that mostly focuses on web development using Python and TypeScript.
 Feel free to check out my GitHub profile!</p>

 ## Achievements
 - **Doblar:** A fully open source and local image converter that runs in your browser.